-This qualification covers the essential knowledge and skills required to work and succeed in a warehousing or logistics environment.
-Our subjects cover foundational topics such as: Despatching Goods, Receiving and Storing Stock, and also how to follow security procedures for cargo and goods.
-Critical communication skills are covered in-depth to ensure that learners can work effectively with colleagues and customers.
+This qualification covers the essential knowledge and skills required to work and succeed in a supply chain environment.
+Critical communication and teamwork skills are covered in-depth to ensure that learners can work effectively with colleagues and customers.
 This program specifically addresses legal current obligations under Workplace Health and Safety, Chain of Responsibility and Fatigue Management laws in a practical and engaging way.

 Start and study anytime

 offered under the Certificate II in Supply Chain Operations

 Please note that subjects and specific units of competency on offer will vary and may change during your enrolment